 It is important to realise that an Access Plan does not provide an automatic right to extensions.
 If you have an Access Plan and wish to apply for an extension, you must do this by carefully adhering to the relevant instructions as set out on your Statement of Assessment Methods (SAM).
 The application needs to be submitted before the due date of your assignment and an alternative submission date must be negotiated by you with your lecturer.

 The University’s approach to student appeals and complaints resolution puts emphasis on resolving grievances as early as possible and as close as possible to the source of dissatisfaction.
-To apply for a revision of a mark of an assessment exercise, it is important that you do first contact the lecturer responsible for the mark to discuss this as a formal request for review needs to be lodged within 20 University Business Days of the receipt of the grade.
+To apply for a review of a mark of an assessment exercise, it is important that you do first contact the topic coordinator to discuss this as a formal request for review needs to be lodged within 20 University Business Days of the receipt of the grade.

 If you are a continuing undergraduate or postgraduate coursework student and are planning on being away from study for longer than a semester, you need to officially apply for leave from study.
 You can apply for leave by submitting a request via the Ask Flinders web page as described one the page linked to.
 Enrolment Services will seek approval on your behalf and notify you via your University email account if your leave request is approved.

 The Statement of Assessment Methods (SAM) is a document that outlines learning outcomes, expected student workload, assessment procedures, attendance requirements, reading requirements, laboratory involvement and other requirements of students for a given topic.
 A SAM is a negotiated contract between lecturers and students and needs to be available no later than the first week of the semester.